-Term of plan: The plan will remain in force until withdrawn or replaced.
-It is intended that, if the ecological community is still listed as threatened nationally after five years, the need for further recovery actions and the need for an updated recovery plan will be evaluated.
+Term of plan: The plan will operate from 2015 to 2020 but will remain in force until withdrawn or replaced.
+It is intended that, if the ecological communities are still ranked vulnerable or endangered in Western Australia after five years, the need for further recovery actions and the need for an updated recovery plan will be evaluated.
 The outcomes of the plan will be evaluated by the Midwest, Swan, Wheatbelt and South West region threatened flora and communities recovery teams.